tkw1536/ggman/README.md

 ggman web
 ```
 attempts to open the url of the current repository in a web-browser.
-For this purpose it uses the CANSPEC `https://^/$`, which may not work with all git hosts.
+For this purpose it uses the CANSPEC `https://^/$`, which may not work with all git forges.
 It also takes an optional `--tree`, which behaves similar and above and optionally opens a url pointing to the current folder.

 ```bash